TheLuckyLuc/brace-starter/README.md

 ## Brace Starter

-### Prerequisites
+### Before you start anything

 > -   Make sure you have Node.js & npm installed.
-Your npm needs to be at least version `5.2`
+Your npm needs to be at least version `5.2`, so you can run the `npx` command

 ### Prerequisites - WordPress

-> -   MySQL Server.
-Obviously.
+> -   MySQL Server
 > -   PHP binary path

 ### Prerequisites - Next.js/React Skeleton